SkBlaz/py3plex/README.md

+# Py3Plex
-# Py3Plex, a library for analysis of heterogeneous networks
+## a library for analysis and visualization of heterogeneous networks

 Heterogeneous networks are complex networks with additional information assigned to nodes or edges (or both).
 This library includes some of the state-of-the-art algorithms for decomposition and analysis of such algorithms.